C.A.R.L. W7ASC Mission Statement

 hobby of amateur radio as we carry out our stated mission.

-The W7ASC amateur radio station includes a Kenwood TS-790 which
+The W7ASC amateur radio station includes radios from Kenwood and

-by the West Valley Amateur Radio Club and we are using a $5000 grant from the ARRL Foundation to help fully equip the station.
+Club, and we are using a $5000 grant from the ARRL Foundation.
+We operating

 C.A.R.L. is set in the environment of the Arizona Science Center,